BruceEckel/ThinkingInPython/Markdown/20_Iterators.md

 Alexander Stepanov thought for years about the problem of generic programming techniques before creating the STL (along with Dave Musser).
-He came to the conclusion that all algorithms are defined on algebraic structures - what we would call containers.
+He came to the conclusion that all algorithms are defined on algebraic structures---what we would call containers.

 In the process, he realized that iterators are central to the use of algorithms, because they decouple the algorithms from the specific type